Give back to the sport and have fun at competitions with the best seat in the house as a British Rowing umpire!

 You can start training to become an umpire at any time of the year – just fill in the form below and someone from your region will get in touch to talk about the next steps.

 After you’ve gained some experience as a National Umpire you might want to take the next step and get a Multi-Lane Endorsement.

 “Talk to an umpire; we are friendly people and like to chat to potential new recruits,” Celia Hickson, umpire

-The Multi-Lane Umpiring Panel also produces a Guide to Multi-Lane Umpiring which provides an introduction to the wider dimensions of umpiring at a multi-lane competitions.
+The Multi-Lane Umpiring Panel also produces a Guide to Multi-Lane Umpiring, which provides an introduction to the wider aspects of umpiring at a multi-lane competitions.